apache/arrow/docs/source/developers/cpp/windows.rst

    make || exit /B
    popd

-Building on Windows/ARM64 using Ninja and Clang
+Building on Windows/ARM64 using Ninja and Clang-cl
 ===============================================

-Ninja and LLVM toolchain (clang) can used for building library on windows/arm64 platform.
+Ninja and clang-cl can be used for building library on windows/arm64 platform.

 .. code-block:: batch